Charity officers work for charitable or non-profit organisations with a specific focus or a broader remit covering a

 - carry out marketing and public relations activities to raise the profile of the organisation's services and campaigns

 - design fundraising materials such as leaflets and flyers

 - create and organise fundraising initiatives and events

 - approach potential donors and maintain donor lists

 - liaise with external agencies, including voluntary sector organisations, the media, local authorities, business contacts, trustees and other stakeholders or clients

 - recruit and coordinate the work of volunteers

 - lobby government and other policymakers on behalf of a cause or a client group

 - Charity administrators usually earn £16,000 to £25,000 per year.

 - Salaries for specialist and professional posts range from £20,000 to £35,000.

 - At senior level, typical annual salaries range upwards from £30,000, reaching more than £65,000 for senior posts in the largest charities.

 Income figures are intended as a guide only.

 Core working hours are usually 9am to 5pm, five days a week, though this may vary according to the requirements of the role and especially if you're involved in fundraising.
 Some flexibility may be required if a job involves attending events, as these may occur during evenings and weekends.

 What to expect

-- Work is often office-based, but may involve travel to meet service users, deliver off-site service provision, attend promotional events and campaign.
+- Work is often office-based, but may involve travel to meet service users, deliver off-site service provision, attend promotional events, and carry out campaign work.
 Some charity officers cover a large territory or even a whole country.
 Depending on the focus of the charity, overseas travel may be involved.

 - Some charities second staff to another part of the organisation or similar organisations.
 International charities sometimes let staff volunteer abroad to develop their knowledge of the organisation's beneficiaries.
 There are opportunities for paid employment overseas, but these may require specialist qualifications and experience of working abroad.